 Although pure heroin is becoming more common, most street heroin is “cut” with substances such as sugar, starch, or powdered milk.

 Prescribed opioids can cause similar effects as heroin.
 Examples of prescribed opioids that can cause similar effects as heroin include:

-In New Hampshire, drug overdose deaths involving opioids totaled 412 (a rate of 33.1) in 2018 and has remained stable since 2015.
+In New Hampshire, drug overdose deaths involving opioids totaled 412 (a rate of 33.1) in 2018 and have remained stable since 2015.
 Over 14,000 people died from a drug overdose involving heroin in the United States, a rate of more than four deaths for every 100,000 Americans.
 The lack of access to prescription opioids may have influenced the demand for heroin.
 Drug abuse continues to be a problem in the United States in general.